francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

-Decorator - replace the beginning and the end.
+Replace the beginning and the end.

 <b>Args:</b>
     begin_regexp (str)